Half of counties have fewer than 10 GPs offering abortion services

 “It is critical that the Government uses the current abortion review to address these issues as an urgent matter for women’s reproductive health,” she said.

-The seminar also heard from Amy Dunne who was known as ‘Miss D' during a landmark legal case in 2007 centring on the right to travel for abortions.
+The seminar also heard from Amy Dunne who was known as ‘Miss D’ during a landmark legal case in 2007 centering on the right to travel for abortions.

 “I am speaking out today because I want to help ensure that no woman has to travel abroad for basic healthcare that she should be able to receive at home,” she said.